How to measure productivity of remote employees and those working from home – 12 business leaders share their secrets

-If your employees work from home or from a remote location, you need a system to measure their productivity.
-There are many reports that suggest employees working from home or a remote location are more productive than those working in office.
-But how do you know if your remote employees being productive?
+You need a system to measure the productivity of remote employees and those working from home.
+There are many challenges of managing remote employees.
+Measuring remote employees’ productivity is near the top of the list for most small business owners.
+Several research reports suggest that employees working from home or a remote location are more productive than those working in an office.
+But how do you know if your remote employees or those working from home are being productive?

 20% of our employees work remotely and the rest have the option to do so.
 The best way to keep employees engaged is to frequently discuss the value of productivity and getting deep work accomplished through the day.
 This has helped employees feel like their work was meaningful and have a sense of accomplishment.

-I do it by organizing tasks that have a clearly defined start, middle and end points.
-If my remote staff have clear deliverable, it’s easy for me to judge their output volume and quality.
-If remote staff are under performing, you have a management issue, and no piece of technology is going to solve it.
+I do it by organizing tasks that have a clearly defined start, middle, and endpoints.
+If my remote staff have clear deliverables, it’s easy for me to judge their output volume and quality.
+If remote staff are underperforming, you have a management issue, and no piece of technology is going to solve it.

 I am a co-founder of a real estate investment company in Seattle, WA.

 All of our full-time employees work remotely and fulfill diverse functions in our business: acquisition analysis, inbound lead processing, web marketing, invoice processing, business analysis, and bookkeeping.